Gkcloud5/Better-future/Variable assignment and substitution.md

 ### Explanation:

-* Above program is showing what are the
+* Above program is showing what are the ways we have to assign variable and difficulties on it.
+*

 ### Things know: